Google Discover, the definitive guide to the Google feed

 Incorporating Google Discover into the SEO strategy

-The crucial point of this analysis is to convince us that Google Discover should be part of our overall SEO strategy.
+The crux of this analysis is to convince us that Google Discover should be part of our overall SEO strategy.

 The tactics needed to perform well in Google Discover may be completely different from those in our normal SEO content strategy, and good performance in this feed will likely come from a content strategy that mimics that used on other social platforms, rather than an SEO strategy focused on keyword research and EAT criteria.